-- Make homemade hot pepper sauce.
-Fill a sterile jar with cleaned chopped hot or mild peppers.
-If the peppers are small, just cut a slit in them or pierce them.
+- Homemade hot pepper sauce: Fill a sterile jar with cleaned, chopped hot or mild peppers.
+If the peppers are small, cut a slit in them or pierce them.
 In a saucepan over high heat, bring vinegar to a boil.
 Pour the hot vinegar over the peppers.
 Cover and refrigerate for a week or two before using.

 - Use chicken broth or vegetable broth in place of the water.